 The neck on your new guitar is not as simple as it appears to be.
-Nearly every guitar neck these days has metal rod down the middle whose purpose is to counter the high level of tension exerted by the strings.
+Nearly every guitar neck these days has a metal rod down the middle whose purpose is to counter the high level of tension exerted by the strings.
 This metal rod is called a truss rod.
 Although the neck appears to be straight, it rarely is!
 Every neck needs to be bowed a little bit so that it has some relief.
-Without any relief you would experience buzzing on notes that you fret (especially the first few frets) caused by the strings touching the frets where they shouldn’t.
-(Pretty much every acoustic guitar has some fret buzz, but there is a big difference between light buzz and the buzz cause by a back-bowed neck).
+Without any relief, you would experience buzzing on notes that you fret (especially the first few frets) caused by the strings touching the frets where they shouldn’t.
+(Pretty much every acoustic guitar has some fret buzz, but there is a big difference between light buzz and the buzz caused by a back-bowed neck).
 Different types of players like different amounts of relief.
 A jazz player with a light touch would require less relief than a blues player who hits the strings harder and likes to use lots of bends.
 In the end, however, it’s really a matter of preference.
 You can adjust the amount of relief on your neck by tightening or loosening the truss rod.
 The tighter it is, the less relief there will be.
 We highly recommend that for neck adjustments you bring your guitar to a certified technician as improper adjustments can cause your guitar neck to break!

 There will be times when your truss rod needs to be adjusted.
 If you put on a heavier or lighter gauge of string, the tension on the neck will change and the truss rod will need to be adjusted accordingly.

 Simply put, the action is the distance between the strings and the frets.
 Some players prefer lower action, some prefer higher.
-Action can be adjusted in a couple ways.
+Action can be adjusted in a couple of ways.
 Loosening the truss rod reduces the bow of the neck and therefore also the action.
 Another way to adjust it is by filing down the nut or the saddle to lower the strings.
 Again, action is a matter of personal preference, depending on the player and their style.

 Choosing strings can sometimes be intimidating; especially when confronted by the massive wall of strings at Elite Music!
 But have no fear, there is no such thing as choosing the wrong string.
 As with most things guitar related, it’s all a matter of personal preference.
 That being said, here are a few things you might want to consider when making your choice.

 The standard string gauge on most acoustic guitars is .12-.54.
-This is usually called light gauge.
+This is usually called a light gauge.
 Some players prefer something even lighter, and some prefer a heavier gauge.
 Lighter strings are a little easier to fret and to bend but generally sound a little thinner.
-A heavier string gauge is a little harder to fret and to bend, but will provide a fuller sound.
+A heavier string gauge is a little harder to fret and to bend but will provide a fuller sound.
 Experiment with different gauges and figure out which is the best for you!

 Another factor to take into account is what the string is made of.
 The unwound (usually the high e, and b strings) strings are generally all made of plain steel.
 The wound strings have a plain steel core but are wound with an alloy usually consisting of phosphor and bronze.
-Most guitars come with strings called “phosphor bronze” which has a ratio of 92 phosphor to 8 bronze.
+Most guitars come with strings called “phosphor bronze” which has a ratio of 92 phosphors to 8 bronze.
 These provide a nice mix of warmth and brightness.
-However, for a brighter sound, some players prefer “80/20 bronze” which, as you might of guessed, have a ratio of 80 phosphor to 20 bronze.
+However, for a brighter sound, some players prefer “80/20 bronze” which, as you might of guessed, has a ratio of 80 phosphors to 20 bronze.
 There are a few different combinations out there.